 NFTS Scotland Diploma: Production Accounting for Film and Television

-This unique 6 month part-time diploma course, delivered in partnership with the Production Guild, aims to equip students with the skills required for a career as a film or television Production Accountant.
+This 10 month part-time diploma course, delivered in partnership with the Production Guild, aims to equip students with the skills required for a career as a film or television Production Accountant.

 Production Accountants calculate finances, work out the cost of a production, communicate with financiers (companies or individuals who provide the funding) and control the cash flow, or spending.
 This is a demanding role that requires a level head, self-confidence and strong communication skills.

 In pre-production, Production Accountants help the Producers and Production Managers to prepare budgets and Estimated Final Cost Reports.

 During production, they oversee all payments, manage payroll, petty cash and foreign currency and keep accurate financial records.
 They help monitor budgets, analyse spending and provide daily or weekly cost reports.
 They also produce cost forecasts to evaluate the impact of any production changes.